UAB Medicine News

 UAB has a long history of leading-edge hypertension management and treatment.
 Physicians at the UAB Hypertension Clinic are certified as clinical specialists in hypertension by the American Society of Hypertension, and these doctors have decades of experience in evaluating and treating complicated hypertension cases.
 They offer the newest hypertension therapies, which can include medications, devices, and lifestyle changes, and they are nationally recognized experts in the treatment of hypertension that is secondary to hormonal, renal, and cardiovascular problems.

 UAB electrophysiologists are regional and world leaders in the treatment of cardiac rhythm disturbances.
 We perform more than 600 procedures each year, and have extensive knowledge in treating all types of complex arrhythmias.
-Procedures are performed in the UAB Heart and Vascular Center, one of the largest centers of its kind in the Southeast, encompassing 55,000 square feet of the newest technology available.
+Procedures are performed in the UAB Cardiovascular Institute, one of the largest centers of its kind in the Southeast, encompassing 55,000 square feet of the newest technology available.

 At UAB you will be part of a program that performs pioneering work in the ablation of atrial fibrillation and in advanced pacemaker and cardioverter defibrillator design.
 We are also a leading participant in clinical trials that evaluate catheter ablation and implantable device therapy for faster, more efficient, diagnosis, and treatment.